jurakovic/2fa-cli/README.md

 The **2FA CLI** is a simple command-line utility that allows users to securely add, retrieve, list, and remove 2FA secrets for various accounts directly from the terminal.

-Entries are stored in a `.2fa-cli.json` file located in the `$HOME` directory on Linux and the `%USERPROFILE%` directory on Windows.
+Entries are stored in the `$HOME` directory on Linux and the `%USERPROFILE%` directory on Windows in a `.2fa-cli.json` file.

 All secret keys are **encrypted** using a key derived from a password, which is set when adding first entry.
 The password itself is securely hashed using **bcrypt**.